cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Info on the new coronavirus
 - Info on the novel coronavirus
 - Information about the virus
-- Is Corona avirus or bacteria
+- Is Corona a virus or bacteria
 - Is Corona virus real
 - Is covid 19 real?
 - More explanation about the deadly virus